-If you read the strip one way, and the computer reads it another, give both pieces of information to the Medical Control Physician when you call, but have the courage of your convictions.
-You may be right and the computer is wrong.
+If you read the strip one way, and the computer reads it another, give both pieces of information to the MCP when you call, but have the courage of your convictions.

 Patients with Anterior Wall Acute Myocardial Infarctions, especially with ST elevation in three leads are at higher risk for Cardiac Arrest.
 They are also at high risk for developing CHF or cardiogenic shock, and may develop BBB's, PVC's or 3° blocks.